-Dr. Joe Guettler is a board certified orthopedic surgeon who specializes in sports medicine.
+Dr. Joe Guettler is a board certified orthopedic doctor who specializes in sports medicine.

 Dr. Guettler graduated from Valparaiso University with his B.S. in 1992.
 At Valparaiso, he was also a four-year Division I collegiate wrestler.
 He then earned his medical degree from Northwestern University in 1996 and completed a Residency in Orthopedic Surgery at Beaumont Hospital in 2001.
 He subsequently served as Sports Medicine Fellow at Duke University from 2001 to 2002.